abdullahalzubaer/neovim-setup/plugins/coc.nvim/README.md

   pip install jedi
   ```

-Step 8: In your neovim run the following command for python (for other language look at this link please https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions
+Step 8: In your neovim run the following command for python 3.X (for other language look at this link please https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions

   ```
-  :CocInstall coc-python
+  :CocInstall coc-pyright
   ```

 Step 9: Enjoy autcompletion for python